 Times when processors consumed about 100 watts or even more are gradually disappearing into the past.
 New technologies of chip production allow to reduce the consumption and heating of the CPU significantly, and as known some mobile processors sometimes functioning completely without a cooler.
 However, in the desktop segment, the CPU cooler is an essential element, you won’t be able to build the PC without it.
 What to know when choosing CPU cooler?
 Let’s try to figure it out.

-Does a Separate CPU Cooler is a Best Choice?
+Is Separate CPU Cooler Always the Best Choice?

 Most box processors that marked with “BOX” on the label are already equipped with a cooler in the kit.
 If the end of the label is marked with “Tray” or “OEM”, then the cooler is not included.